 Add To Favorites

-Now use the roller and Crayola Sidewalk Paint to paint a line which is parallel to and about 10 feet (3 m) from the first line.
-Air dry.
+Using the same roller, students paint a line which is parallel to and about 10' (3 m) from the first line.
+Allow time for paint to air dry.

-Place an empty 2-litre plastic soda bottle inside the circle.
-Choose someone to be the bottle watcher who stands next to the circle.
-The other players stand along the parallel line.
+Students place an empty 2-liter plastic soda bottle inside the circle.
+A single student is selected as the bottle watcher who stands next to the circle.
+Other players stand along the parallel line.

-Wash off paint with a garden hose or rain within 2 weeks.
+Wash off paint with a garden hose or rain within 2 weeks of application.

 Add To Favorites